-I go to hundreds of universities, colleges and training centres and meet thousands of student and new teachers, but hardly anywhere do I see a proportion of black, Asian and minority ethnic - so-called 'BAME' students and new teachers - that reflects the diversity of modern Britain.
+I go to hundreds of universities, colleges and training centres and meet thousands of student and new teachers, but hardly anywhere do I see a proportion of black, Asian and minority ethnic - so-called 'BAME' trainee teachers - that reflects the diversity of modern Britain.

-This may not be a statistically valid perception but it’s what I see, and I see a lot of students at a lot of training providers.
+My observations may not be a statistically valid perception but it’s what I see, and I see an awful lot of students at a lot of training providers every year.

-Given that the proportion of 'BAME' people in the population as a whole is about 9%, one would expect to see around that proportion entering the teaching profession each year – at least one would hope so.
+Given that the proportion of black and minority ethnic people in the population as a whole is about 9%, (according to the UK national census in 2011) one would expect to see around that proportion entering the teaching profession each year – at least one would hope so.
 Indeed one might argue that the target should be set higher given that the national proportion of 'BAME' pupils in school is currently about 15%.

-Just to give you an example of the last few weeks, I’ve been to five towns and cities in England with large 'BAME' profiles.
+Just to give you an example, in the last year I’ve been to five towns and cities in England with large 'BAME' profiles.
 In one place, I spoke to about 45 students of whom 5 were from ‘visible minority’ backgrounds – that’s not bad I suppose.
 But at another there were over 70 new teachers, and only four visible minorities.
-In a third, a large city, there were over 200 students who were about to become teachers and there was not a single black or minority ethnic face in the audience.
+In the other three – large cities with diverse populations - there were over 200 trainee teachers in each audience and there was not a single black person in the audience.

 Are 'BAME' young people not interested in becoming teachers?